boot2podman/boot2podman/README.md

 }
 ```

-We need to make sure to use "cgroupfs" (not "systemd") and to disable "pivot_root" (to run under tmpfs).
+We need to make sure to use "cgroupfs" (not systemd) and to disable "pivot_root" (to run under tmpfs).

 Also the standard paths in `usr/local` are missing from the libpod defaults, so set the paths explicitly.